 The heavyweight title fight between Deontay Wilder and Alexander Povetkin is officially on hold indefinitely.
 WBC president Mauricio Sulaiman confirmed that news today through his Twitter account.

-This whole mess arrives just a week before Alexander Povetkin was set to get his mandatory title shot at WBC champion Deontay Wilder on very favorable grounds --in his home country of Russia -- but failed a pre-fight drug test for meldonium.
+This whole mess arrives just a week before Alexander Povetkin was set to get his mandatory title shot at WBC champion Deontay Wilder on very favorable grounds --in his home country of failed a pre-fight drug test for meldonium.
 Now the fight happening at all is completely up in the air.
-Here's what promoter Lou DiBella had to say on the situation.
+Here's what promoter Lou DiBella had to say on the situation.-- but

 "I feel terrible for Deontay," Wilder's promoter Lou DiBella said.
 "He worked so hard.
 I think if all things were equal, which they obviously weren't, he would have gone there, defended his title and had a great win.
 When this guy tested positive for a performance-enhancing drug, the writing was on the wall and the WBC did the correct thing in postponing the fight."